wrayjustin/yaids/README.md

 ```

 #### Supported Protocols
-YAIDS supports all libpcap-comptable data (network or otherwise).
+YAIDS supports all libpcap-compatible data (network or otherwise).

-owever the header parsing does have some limitations.
+However, the header parsing does have some limitations.
+Only the following protocols will be parsed.

 ##### Supported Layer-2 / Frame Protocols